-Typically, business owners need a personal credit score of 650 or better to qualify for an SBA loan.
-The SBA will also review your FICO SBSS small business credit score when prescreening applications.
+Typically, for your SBA Express loan application form to be considered, you’ll need a personal credit score of 650 or better.
+The SBA will also review your FICO SBSS small business credit score during its prescreening process.
 Reportedly, the SBA requires a minimum SBSS score of 155, with many SBA lenders requiring a minimum of 160-165.

 Businesses Ineligible for SBA Loans

-As a government agency, SBA won’t assist certain businesses, including the following:
+As a government agency, the SBA won’t assist certain businesses, including the following: